 The majority of movies are shot in a cinema format close to 16:9 which allows them to be projected with almost no black bands on a screen in this format.
 In addition, almost all series and original programs offered on major streaming platforms are shot in 16:9.
 With a 16:9 screen, you can view them full frame, without any loss.

-- See the guide: How to choose the right audio and VOD streaming service
+How to choose the right music and VOD streaming service

 Which projection screen format for a dedicated home theater room?